-How To Choose A Hotel
+How To Choose A Hotel – Step by Step Guide

 1. Read hotel reviews.

-Review sites are way dependable than the hotel’s website.
+Review sites are way more dependable than the hotel’s website alone.
 If I want to weigh the pros and cons of a hotel, I check it on Oyster.com.
 Reliable sites like Booking.com and Tripadvisor also provide unbiased reviews from real guests.
-If a hotel scores 9 out of 10 stars on Booking.com and 4 out of 5 stars on Tripadvisor, it’s safe to say it’s good.
-Make sure to also read the negative reviews.
+If a hotel scores 9 out of 10 stars on Booking.com and 4 out of 5 stars on Tripadvisor, and assuming there are a lot of reviews it’s pretty safe to say it’s good.
+Make sure to also read the negative reviews, especially if multiple people were bothered by the same issues.
 This will warn or give you a clue on what the flaws of the hotel are.

 Standalone boutique hotels are great when you’re out exploring the city most of the time.
-But I generally prefer hotels that are part of renowned hotel chains.
+But many prefer hotels that are part of renowned hotel chains.
 Aside from the added security, I also enjoy being a member of their loyalty programs.
 Reward points (especially if you’re a frequent traveler) may be converted to discounts and room upgrades!
 Other perks may include early check-in and late check-out.

-4. Check the hotel’s facilities.
+3. Check the hotel’s facilities.

 Don’t forget to check the hotel facilities as well.
 Do they have a gym, a pool, a restaurant, a spa, room service?
 Ask your hotel if these are available.
 Some may be under construction during your visit.

-6. Study the fine print.
+6. Double check the fine print.

 Ask your hotel in advance.
 Check their website and what their cancellation policy is.
 What time can you check in?
 What time should you check out?
 Are there hidden taxes or resort fees?
 It’s better to be safe than sorry (and broke)!

 Planning a vacation in a rather unfamiliar place is not an easy job.
 Choosing a quality hotel in a new city makes it more challenging.
 Your accommodation alone can make or break your trip.
-The tips and tricks I shared will hopefully take some weight off your shoulders.
+Hopefully the tips and tricks I shared will take some weight off your shoulders.
 Now that you have done your research, it’s time for you to enjoy the fruits of your labor.
 Book that hotel and enjoy it as much as you can!